 “Entering and winning competitions is a quick way to get recognition that you can take to the stores.”

 Chris: How important is packaging for selling at a grocery store?

 Rudy: Packaging is very critical to the success of the brand.
 When you walk into a store and you look at the shelf, attractive and high quality packaging is what catches your eye.
 Packaging is also very important to the integrity and quality of the product inside.
 When packaging is attractive, it elevates the experience and the taste in your mind.
 It just makes you think it’s better.
 At the end, we eat with our eyes!

-Chris: How does competition affect your packaging and pricing?
+Chris: Small business consulting in Austin is particularly fun when you get into pricing strategy.
+How does competition affect your packaging and pricing?

 Rudy: It’s a very important driver of your overall strategy because you have to look at your target consumers, and think about what it would take for them to choose your product over others.
 Then you have to look at all the options that are out there for them, and ask how we differ from our competitors?
 And if there are really similar competitors, how do I build and justify my pricing?
 Does my packaging represent the essence of my product and my price point?
 If you can’t differentiate from your competitors, then you have to reconsider how you go to market in order not to get into a price war.

 You also have to consider your competitors brand equity, market presence and history.
 If you are going head to head with them, then you have to be really different and unique to justify your pricing and packaging plays an important role in conveying that message.